Human Resource Management

 |MGT 475||Human Resource Analytics||3|

-Prerequisite: All college core courses, and within 12 hours of graduation or during the student’s last semester
+Prerequisites: All college core courses, and within 12 hours of graduation or during the student’s last semester.

 Students must earn a cumulative GPA of at least 2.0 across all courses required for the human resource management concentration.